 Put a solid corporate branding strategy in place and you make it easier to:

-a) develop your long-term vision and
+a) develop your long-term vision,

-b) create and exploit distinctive positions in the market place.
+b) create and exploit distinctive positions in the marketplace.

 ARE CORPORATE BRANDING AND COMPANY BRANDING THE SAME THING?

-The terms Company Branding and Business Branding tend to refer to single-site and smaller businesses, whereas Corporate Branding refers more to multi-site, national and, most commonly, international businesses.
-Enterprise Branding focuses more on attracting and securing new customers, versus serving your existing clientele.
+The terms company branding and business branding tend to refer to single-site and smaller businesses, whereas corporate branding refers more to multi-site, national and, most commonly, international businesses.
+Enterprise branding focuses more on attracting and securing new customers, versus serving your existing clientele.

 WHAT IS BRANDING IN BUSINESS AND WHY IS IT IMPORTANT?

-Branding in business refers to every touchpoint your business has with the outside world, including prospects, existing customers, suppliers, employees and stakeholders.
+Business branding refers to every touchpoint your business has with the outside world, including prospects, existing customers, suppliers, employees and stakeholders.

 WHY DO BUSINESSES USE BRANDING?

-Businesses use branding to give them an edge.
+Businesses use branding to give themselves an edge.
 It allows them to stand out from their competitors and become desirable.
 The importance of branding a business lies in the ability to engage the target market, wherever and whenever it is encountered, and to out-think and overcome rival brands.

 Those are the stripped-down key benefits of branding if you can get it right.
-Getting branding absolutely on point is another matter, usually best dealt with by a professional branding consultancy such as Propel, where experience, expertise and creativity in not just branding but also design and marketing can accelerate the journey to business growth.
+Getting branding absolutely on point is another matter, usually best dealt with by a professional branding consultancy such as Propel, where experience, expertise and creativity in not just branding but also in design and marketing can accelerate the journey to business growth.

 If you would like to learn more about branding, check out our branding hub here!